 Because of the way the markdown is processed, please refrain from using

-characters: pandoc will automatically convert "
+the “ and ” characters: pandoc will automatically convert " into

 language-appropriate quotes for us.